Mattooz/MDF4toCSVminio/README.md

 - `resources/`: Contains DBC files for CAN bus decoding
 - `Dockerfile`: Instructions for building the Docker image

+## Dependencies

+The Dockerfile installs the following build dependencies to support the compilation of C extensions required by asammdf:
+- build-essential
+- gcc
+- g++

+These dependencies are necessary for the proper installation of asammdf and its requirements.

 ## Environment Variables

 - `MINIO_USER`: MinIO access key (default: minioadmin)